 In 2015, the McCain Institute was honored to present its inaugural Award for Courage and Leadership to Malala Yousafzai, a Pakistani activist for female education and the youngest-ever Nobel Prize laureate.

-We are delighted that this year’s award was presented to Dikembe Mutombo, a Congolese American humanitarian.
+The McCain Institute was delighted to present the 2016 award to Dikembe Mutombo, a Congolese American humanitarian.

 Mutombo came to the United States as an undergraduate student at Georgetown University in Washington.
 At 7’2”, he was soon chosen to play basketball on the University’s team.
 Thereafter, Mutombo had an 18-year career in the NBA.